MazineEZZ/jetpack-joyride/README.md

 - Fonts: [new-athletic-m54](https://www.dafont.com/new-athletic-m54.font)
 - Sprites & Images: From other github repos (github is open-source and this is a jetpack joyride replica, so don't come at me lol)

-> This project was made with ❤️g
+> This project was made with ❤️